aaronparker/aaronparker.github.io/_posts/2016-02-03-apple-tv-4-media-center.md

 [iTunes Movies on the Apple TV 4](https://www.youtube.com/watch?v=K75z2WxPii8)

 Here's a look at Infuse connecting to my NAS to browse movies I have stored there.
-Infuse is automatically recongising each video and applying cover photos and synopsis.
+Infuse is automatically recognising each video and applying cover photos and synopsis.

 [Infuse on the Apple TV 4](https://www.youtube.com/watch?v=r3i7wy0mLjc)